Women's Auxiliary Air Force: Flying Nightingales

 Nursing Orderlies of the WAAF flew on RAF transport planes to evacuate the wounded from the Normandy battlefields.
 They were dubbed the Flying Nightingales by the press.
 The RAF Air Ambulance Unit flew under 46 Group Transport Command from RAF Down Ampney, RAF Broadwell, and RAF Blakehill Farm.
 RAF Dakota aircraft carried military supplies and ammunition so could not display the Red Cross.

 Training for air ambulance nursing duties included instruction in the use of oxygen, injections, learning how to deal with certain types of injuries such as broken bones, missing limb cases, head injuries, burns and colostomies; and to learn the effects of air travel and altitude.
 Although supplied with parachutes, they were instructed not to use them if the plane was shot down on its return from Europe and instead stay with the wounded soldiers onboard and provide medical support should anyone survive the crash.

-The first three Flying Nightingales to arrive in France, a week after D-Day, were Corporal Lydia Alford, LACW Myra Roberts and LACW Edna Birkbeck.
+The first three Flying Nightingales to arrive in France, a week after D-Day, were corporal Lydia Alford, leading aircraftwoman Myra Roberts and leading aircraftwoman Edna Birkbeck.

 In October 2008 the seven known nurses still living were presented with lifetime achievement awards by the Duchess of Cornwall.